Chinese New Year

 Chinese New Year Parade

-This years Chinese New Year Parade takes to the streets of the West End on Sunday 2nd February.
-Celebrating the new Year of the Snake, enjoy the lively parade, performances, immersive activities and the best of Eastern Asian dining.
+This years Chinese New Year Parade takes to the streets of the West End on Sunday 22nd February.
+Celebrating the new Year of the Horse, enjoy the lively parade, performances, immersive activities and the best of Eastern Asian dining.
 The London parade features is known for featuring the largest gathering of Chinese lion & dragon dancing in Europe, colourful floats and more than 50 teams taking part.

 Dining in Chinatown